 Department:

 Location of Incident:

 Employee:

-Date of Observation: Time:
+Date of Observation:

 Observations Recorded by:

 Additional Witnesses:

 Length of Time Observed:

 Description of Behavior/Incident:

-Did employee refuse a medical examination?
+Did employee refuse a medical examination n?

-Did the employee leave the workplace on their ov vn?
+Did the employee leave the workplace on the heir own?

-Time Left: Loca ation:
+Time Left: Location:

 Vehicle (If any):

 Vehicle License:

 Were Local Authorities Called: Time:

 Name of authority contacted:

 Other person(s) observing departure:

-Additional comments or information (continue or a back if necessary):
+Additional comments or information (conti inue on back if necessary):

 Report turned over to:

 Reporting Supervisor Signature Date

 Witness' Signature Date